 AlterTheater's Arts Learning Project for Native Youth

 The Arts Learning Project is an artist-led education program specifically designed for Native youth.
-Begun during the pandemic to provide education programming to those most at-risk of contracting COVID, AlterTheater’s workshops are team taught by professional Native artists and Indigenous education experts.
-As some communities open up, we are being asked to expand our programming to include in-person acting classes and more virtual workshops.
+Begun during the pandemic to provide arts education programming to those most at-risk of contracting COVID, AlterTheater’s workshops are team taught by professional Native artists and Indigenous education experts.
+We are being asked to expand our programming to include in-person acting classes, more virtual workshops, and to serve more Native communities.

 Checks can be made out to AlterTheater and mailed to: